dhunganaPradeep/Portfolio/content/projects/JobGuy.md

 showInProjects: true
 ---

-A straightforward job search engine created as part of a Web Technology project on 2nd semester of my study, built with HTML, CSS, JS and PHP.
+A straightforward job search engine created as part of a Web Technology project on 2nd semester of my study.